 How: Fast for 18 h and Eat 6 h

-Almost identical to the one above, if you choose 18/6 Intermittent Fasting Schedule, you should fast for 18 hours and restrict your eating to an 6-hour eating window.
+Almost identical to the one above, if you choose 18/6 Intermittent Fasting Schedule, you should fast for 18 hours and restrict your eating to a 6-hour eating window.

-It’s just a two more hours of fasting on a daily basis, but for a beginner faster, these 2 hours can make all the difference.
+It’s just two more hours of fasting daily, but for a beginner faster, these 2 hours can make all the difference.

-That’s why we recommend to start with 16/8 for at least a month until moving to 18/6, because you’ll have a much more enjoyable start and that’s a crucial element between quitting and not.
+That’s why we recommend starting with 16/8 for at least a month until moving to 18/6, because you’ll have a much more enjoyable start and that’s a crucial element between quitting and not.

 Slow and steady wins the race – take it easy and listen to your body before going extreme.

 INTERMITTENT FASTING 5:2 a.k.a The Fast Diet

 How: 2 days per week restrict calories to 500-600, 5 days per week eat normally

 5:2 Intermittent Fasting lets you eat normally 5 days per week and restricts your calorie intake to 500-600 per day during the other 2 days.
 When choosing your fasting days, keep in mind that there should be at least one regular eating day in between.

 Please note, that your results really depends on what you eat during the 5 days of non-fasting, thus stick to the nutritious and whole diet throughout for max results.

 How: Fast for 20 h and Eat for 4h